mvantellingen/python-zeep/README.rst

 Bugs
 ----

+**Yes there will be bugs! :-)**

 If you encounter bugs then please `let me know`_ .
 A copy of the WSDL file if possible would be most helpful.
+If you are really cool then please open a PR with the fix... :P

 .. _let me know: https://github.com/mvantellingen/python-zeep/issues